Horizon League: Women's sponsored sports by school

-Broadcasting rights
+Media rights

 In 2006, the conference launched the Horizon League Network (HLN) as the centerpiece of a revamped web portal.
 The digital network aired over 200 live events free on the league's official website at the time.

-The Horizon League and WebStream Productions launched a completely redesigned HLN website in September 2009.
-The site serves as a portal to hundreds of live and on-demand videos while giving its users the ability to interact on an array of social media platforms.

 The Horizon League Network migrated to ESPN3 in 2014, and over 700 events streamed live in 2015–16.
 Horizon League coverage was absorbed into ESPN+, along with other mid-major conferences, in 2018.
 The conference extended its deal with ESPN in 2021.
 Over 500 events are aired on ESPN+ annually, along with select men's basketball games airing on ESPN2 and ESPNU and the men's and women's basketball championships airing on ESPN and ESPNU.

 Basketball games not selected for broadcast on national linear television are often televised by regional sports networks and over-the-air channels within the teams’ home markets.
-In recent years, WMYD Detroit, Marquee Sports Network, Bally Sports Ohio, Bally Sports Great Lakes, Bally Sports Wisconsin, and SportsNet Pittsburgh have broadcast multiple men's and women's basketball contests.
+In recent years, WMYD Detroit, Marquee Sports Network, FanDuel Sports Network Ohio, FanDuel Sports Network Great Lakes, FanDuel Sports Network Wisconsin, and SportsNet Pittsburgh have broadcast multiple men's and women's basketball contests.

+The Horizon League has also produced multiple podcasts and live events through its YouTube channel.
+From 2019 until 2024, the conference produced Reach the Horizon, a podcast hosted by Justin Kinner of WING, the ESPN-affiliated radio station in Dayton, which featured interviews with Horizon League coaches and players, as well as various media personalities.
+As of January 2026, the conference produces The Golden Hour Podcast and On the Horizon, a weekly show hosted by Greg Rakestraw that is simulcast on the Horizon League's YouTube channel and Indianapolis radio station 107.5 The Fan.
+The Horizon League also sponsors Expand Your Horizon: Preview Edition, which is independently produced by the HoriZone Roundtable, a fan-driven media site that covers the conference.